Tedder Talks: What You Need to Know About Hay Tedding

 What Crops Can You Ted?

-When considering which tedder is right for your operation, Vrieze recommends first deciding which class of tedder you need—a heavy duty tedder for heavy use or light duty for part-time use.
-The other variable to consider is size, it’s important to choose a tedder that aligns with your mower and gives you the spread you want.
-Vermeer offers more options to find the hay tedder that fits your operation so, whether it’s the smaller, budget-conscious TD190 Tedder or the larger, double-tine TE330 Tedder, it will be easy to find the perfect model.
+When considering which tedder is right for your operation, Wang recommends first deciding which class of tedder you need—a heavy duty tedder for heavy use or light duty tedder for part-time use.
+The other variable to consider is size; it’s important to choose a tedder that aligns with your mower and gives you the spread you want.
+Vermeer offers more options to find the hay tedder that fits your operation so, whether it’s the smaller, budget-conscious TD190 Tedder or the larger, hook-tine TE330 Tedder, it will be easy to find the perfect model.